 We deliver actionable evidence and solutions to transform how land is used and how food is produced: conserving and restoring ecosystems, responding to the global climate, malnutrition, biodiversity and desertification crises.
 In short, improving people’s lives.

-The last natural seasonal forests of Indonesia
+The last natural seasonal forests of Indonesia: implications for forest management and conservation

 Export citation